 Keith Raniere’s vision for humanity and human potential led him to found various other companies in the following years.
 In 2003, he founded NXIVM Corporation, a seminal company for various other endeavors involving the creation of community-building spaces housing athletic, spa, and health and wellness facilities.
 He is the conceptual founder of Jness®, a company started five years later to promote the furtherance and empowerment of women throughout the world.
 Late in 2006, he founded Rainbow Cultural Garden, a revolutionary child development program promoting children’s cultural, linguistic, emotional, physical and problem-solving potential.
 During 2007, Keith Raniere created Ultima®, a multidisciplinary program designed for the advancement of human expression.
 Different branches of Ultima® have resulted in movements and companies, ranging from a revolutionary model for physical fitness and body awareness to a company specializing in ethical standards for media.
 His innovations and ideas are rich and plentiful, having created and inspired several other companies and organizations.
 It remains to be seen how his efforts will affect all of humanity for generations to come, but what is clear is his undying commitment to advancing the human condition and making the world a better place.

+She then worked as a corporate consultant for the state of New York and companies such as Con Edison and American Express, until she met Keith Raniere and discovered an approach to personal growth that yielded powerful and permanent results.
+In 1998, she and Mr. Raniere founded Executive Success Programs.
+She divides her time between developing new curriculum with Mr. Raniere’s concepts, teaching advanced trainings, executive coaching, and studying the application of Rational Inquiry® in multiple contexts.
 Nancy’s varied experience and unique expertise, coupled with a genuine care for people, make her the company’s leading executive coach.
 In this capacity, she has and continues to coach and provide special counsel to CEOs, international dignitaries, celebrities, professional athletes, intellectuals and many others.